 If you live in San Diego, then you’re probably incredibly proud of your scenic SoCal city, and vacationers flock to experience its beautiful bay and temperate climate.
-But is life in San Diego really all ...
+But is life in San Diego really all sunshine, ...
 Continue Reading →

 - Credit card debt is at an all-time high – and still on the rise.

 At the end of Q4 of 2018, the Federal Reserve Bank of New York announced that U.S. personal credit card debt hit the $870 billion mark.
-Not only do they expect that number to hit $900 billion in 2019, but it also marks the highest level ...
+Not only do they expect that number to hit $900 billion in 2019, but it also marks the highest level of ...
 Continue Reading →

 By now, you’re probably aware that credit scores range from about 300 to 850 (for FICO Scores), where your score sits on that spectrum, and even what’s typically considered a poor, good, or excellent score.

-But what you might not realize is that the range of credit scores (and where you sit on it) isn’t as set in stone as ...
+But what you might not realize is that the range of credit scores (and where you sit on it) isn’t as set in stone as you ...
 Continue Reading →

 Is there a link between your income and credit score?

 We do know that income, net worth, or available assets DO NOT factor into your credit score.
-In fact, FICO promotes sound information for consumers who want to understand what goes into their score and work to improve it, and they explicitly state that your ...
+In fact, FICO promotes sound information for consumers who want to understand what goes into their score and work to improve it, and they explicitly state that your income ...
 Continue Reading →

 If you’re like most people, you may answer “Too much!” or “A truck-load!” without knowing an actual number.